Let’s find you a community [space].

 Yarn Shops

-Arts and crafts based [space] filled with makers of all types.
+Arts-and-crafts-based [space] filled with makers of all types.
 Get your creativity going and pick up new skills.

 People playing arcade video games in a dimly lit arcade with neon lights and posters on the wall.